alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 As you can see, your HTTP requests are distributed among your two ECS instances.

 Note: if you wish, you can enable [session persistence](https://www.alibabacloud.com/help/doc-detail/85949.htm) when configuring your SLB listener.
-That would allow each user to "stick" to the same ECS instance for all his HTTP requests, which is nice if you want to better exploit a local cache on your application server.
+That would allow a user to "stick" to the same ECS instance for all his HTTP requests, which is nice if you want to better exploit a local cache on your application server.
 However the disadvantage of this solution is that it might unbalance the load on your ECS instances.
 There are other solutions for caching, such as [Memcached](https://memcached.org/) or [Redis](https://redis.io/).

-After you have finished to study your environment, we need to delete it (it will be the responsibility of the CI/CD pipeline to re-create and update it).
+After you have finished to study your environment, you need to delete it (it will be the responsibility of the CI/CD pipeline to re-create and update it).
 Open a terminal and run:
 ```bash
 # Go to the last sub-group folder